 One of the most effective and powerful aspects of physical therapy is core strength training.
 The set of muscles that make up your core also work to anchor your center of gravity.
 This helps maintain your balance, both when you’re moving and when you’re standing still.

 Through physical therapy treatments, you can strengthen your core while simultaneously improving any balance or stability issues you may be experiencing.
-For more information on how core strength training can help you balance yourself, contact our office today!
+For more information on how core strength training can help you balance yourself, contact US Rehabilitation and Health Services today!

 Core muscles and balance – how they’re related: